Island Rail Corridor: Railway dormancy and delayed re-openings

-Beginning March 18, 2011 passenger service between Victoria and Courtenay was suspended indefinitely, due to safety concerns about the poor condition of the tracks.
+Beginning March 18, 2011 passenger service between Victoria and Courtenay was "temporarily suspended," due to safety concerns about the poor condition of the tracks.
 In April 2012 the Federal Government announced that it would match a $7.5 million grant offered by the BC Provincial Government, providing the required $15 million for basic repairs and upgrades to reopen the rail line.
 The line was expected to reopen, and rail services re-commence in 2013, as early as the spring, but was delayed due to failed negotiations between the Island Corridor Foundation and VIA Rail.
 In July 2014, an agreement was signed by VIA Rail to resume operations with plans to have services resume in the summer of 2015, but in April 2015, the ICF stated that the resumption of service has been put on hold while the BC Ministry of Transportation and provincial government review the funds for covering repair costs.
 Scheduled passenger service has yet to resume.

 Vancouver Island Transportation Corridor Coalition

-A new non-profit society, the Vancouver Island Transportation Corridor Coalition (VITCC), announced formation on July 7, 2020 to facilitate the return of rail service to Vancouver Island.
+A non-profit society, the Vancouver Island Transportation Corridor Coalition (VITCC), announced formation on July 7, 2020, to facilitate the return of rail service to Vancouver Island.
 The VITCC mandate is to promote modernizing the former E&N rail corridor as the backbone of the Island's future transportation system for commuters and freight alike, integrating with all other forms of transportation.
-They also seek to expand the cycling/pedestrian trails alongside the railway from the current more than 100 kilometres.
+They also seek to expand the cycling and pedestrian trails alongside the railway from the current more than 100 kilometres.